Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 30S - NOAA - Monthly

 | 2025-08-31 | 0.321882 |

 Not for investment purposes.
-Data series and other information distributed on this web site are not intended for investment purposes or other financial decisions.
-Users should obtain professional advice and perform their own independent due diligence before taking any financial risk.
+Data series and other information found on FetchSeries are not intended for investment purposes or any other financial decision.
+Users should ask for expert advice and do independent analysis before taking any financial risk.

 Series Metadata